woocommerce/woocommerce/plugins/woocommerce/e2e/README.md

 ### Test Environment

-We recommend using Docker for running tests locally in order for the test environment to match the setup on GitHub CI (where Docker is also used for running tests).
+Playwright tests can be executed in environments created by the `e2e-environment` or `wp-env` packages.
+Both packages use Docker for running tests locally in order for the test environment to match the setup on GitHub CI (where Docker is also used for running tests).
 [An official WordPress Docker image](https://github.com/docker-library/docs/blob/master/wordpress/README.md) is used to build the site.
 Once the site using the WP Docker image is built, the current WooCommerce dev branch is mapped into the `plugins` folder of that newly built test site.

+For more information how to configure the test environment for `wp-env`, please checkout the [documentation](https://github.com/WordPress/gutenberg/tree/trunk/packages/env) documentation.

 ### Test Variables